High Israeli birthrate (3.1 vs. 1.7 OECD average) sends our education and economy into a downward spiral

 In other OECD countries, parents' income level hardly effects their fertility.
 In Israel, poor parents usually bear many more children (6~7) than affluent ones do (2~3), and this trend usually continues in next generations.
-As the result, rises the ratio of poor children who, statistically, are worse learners than children of affluent parents are.
+As the result, rises the percentage of poor children in population.
+Statistically, they are worse learners than children of affluent parents are.

 In Israel, relatively to other OCED nations, there are more families with more than average siblings.
 Statistically, the more siblings – the lower their cognitive and learning levels.

 PROGNOSES (if Israel maintains its present fertility rates)

 Today, average Israeli child (0-15 y/o) is provided by ~2 adults of working age (16-64), while average OECD child has 3.6 providers.
 As average Israeli adult's work productivity is only 75% of his OECD counterpart, the actual resources available to each Israeli child are only ~40% of those available to an average OECD child.
 But we manage to give our children relatively more (54% of average OECD in kindergarten, 85% in primary & secondary school) by reducing budgets for health, infrastructure, tertiary education, environment protection etc.

 If each population sector keeps its present TFR, in 2035 the average TFR will be 3.5, in 2055 – 4.0.
 So, we'll have ever less providers per child, i.e. ever less money for educating our young.

 Teachers' quality will decline: the more of them are needed (for ever growing children/adults ratio), the less money is available for each teacher's training and future wages.
 Better qualified candidates avoid joining the profession.